AlecBytes/rag-chatbot-alec/README.md

 ![Image of the chatbot](only-alec.png)

+## License

+This project is **not open-source**, and no license is granted for reuse, modification, or distribution.

+If you are looking to build a similar chatbot, please refer to the official [Vercel Guide](https://sdk.vercel.ai/docs/guides/rag-chatbot) and its starter code.
+The modifications in this repository are tailored to my specific needs, and you should create your own custom implementation.

 ## Credits

 The starter code and images used in this project are sourced from [Vercel's Guide](https://sdk.vercel.ai/docs/guides/rag-chatbot).